 Collate the data using surveys, slice it by different segments (e.g., age or gender), and pick out the most surprising data points.
 For instance, the fact that 45% of people sleep with two pillows isn’t as shocking as the fact that just 10% change their sheets weekly.

-Publish the data on your website and pitch the most interesting statistics to publications that your target audience reads.
+Publish the data on your website and pitch the most interesting statistics to publications your target audience reads.
 Because you own the data, the publication should mention your brand and link to your website when talking about the survey results.
-That gives you exposure and backlinks in one go.
+That gives you exposure, authority, and backlinks in one go.

 21. Distribute press releases

 If you’ve got an interesting story, product launch, or company announcement, a press release is an ideal vehicle for sharing it.
-Journalists at newspapers and online publications use them to gather information that they can share with their readers.
+Journalists at newspapers and online publications use them to gather information to share with their readers.

-The key is sharing information that is newsworthy and interesting.
-The fact that you’ve opened a new store isn’t always enough to tempt journalists into covering the story.
-The fact that you’ve taken over a local favorite or provided jobs to people in the city is a more interesting angle that readers would want to hear about.
+The key is sharing newsworthy and interesting information.
+Opening a new store isn’t always enough to tempt journalists into covering the story.
+The fact that you’ve taken over a local favorite or provided jobs to people in the city is a more interesting angle.

 22. Start a podcast